ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 val gateway = Gateway
   .compose(products, reviews)
   .withConfig(
-    _.withMaxConcurrentRequests(256)
-      .withRequestTimeout(10.seconds)
+    _.withRequestTimeout(10.seconds)
       .withDrainTimeout(20.seconds)
   )
 ```

 The main settings are:

-- `withMaxConcurrentRequests` for how many requests the gateway handles at once
 - `withRequestTimeout` for the maximum duration of a client request
 - `withDrainTimeout` for the time allowed to finish requests during shutdown
 - `withMaxOperationCost` for rejecting operations whose estimated cost exceeds a positive limit

 Local Caliban subgraphs run directly within the request budget.
-Remote subgraphs also have their own concurrency limits.
+Remote subgraphs also have their own call timeouts.

 ### Demand control